buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     This is disabled by default.

 ``logEnviron``
-    If this option is ``True`` (the default), then the step's logfile will describe the environment variables on the slave.
+    If this option is ``True`` (the default), then the step's logfile will describe the environment variables on the worker.
     In situations where the environment is not relevant and is long, it may be easier to set ``logEnviron=False``.

 ``interruptSignal``
     If the command should be interrupted (either by buildmaster or timeout etc.), what signal should be sent to the process, specified by name.
     By default this is "KILL" (9).
     Specify "TERM" (15) to give the process a chance to cleanup.
-    This functionality requires a 0.8.6 slave or newer.
+    This functionality requires a 0.8.6 worker or newer.

 ``sigtermTime``